pekue/VagrantTYPO3/README.md

 ### Can I use it in commercial projects?

 Yes, please!
-And if you save some of your precious time with it, I'd be very happy if you give something back - be it a warm "Thank you" by mail, spending me a drink at a conference, [send me a post card or some other surprise](http://www.rimann.org/support/) :-)
+And if you save some of your precious time with it, I'd be very happy if you give Mario something back - be it a warm "Thank you" by mail, spending him a drink at a conference, [send him a post card or some other surprise](http://www.rimann.org/support/) :-)